adi90x/kube-active-proxy/README.md

 Provided your DNS is setup to forward foo.bar.com to the a host running `kube-active-proxy`, the request will be routed to a container with the `kap/host` label set.

+At the moment, all namespaces that SA has access will be check for any label. ( TODO : Add a way to limit to some specific namespaces)

 #### Summary of available labels for proxied pods/services.